NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

 **Thoughts:** The recipe I used for the scones called for 4 tsp of baking powder, turns out what I have is baking soda so the first batch had a really bad aftertaste of baking soda.
-They rose really nicely though.
+Really nice rise though!
 Today I was really hungry all throughout the day, I felt like I had to eat more to stay satisfied.

 [maltodextrin]: https://en.wikipedia.org/wiki/Maltodextrin